influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/grafana.md

 seotitle: Use Grafana to visualize data stored in InfluxDB
 list_title: Grafana
 description: >
-  Use Grafana to query and visualize an InfluxDB bucket backed by InfluxDB IOx.
+  Use [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket backed by InfluxDB IOx.
 weight: 101
 menu:
   influxdb_cloud_iox: